mozilla/audit-go/README.md

 Currently the project listen for events from the kernel via the Netlink protocol and parse the messages and save them in `/tmp/log`.

 Currently the Heka plugin is provided externally.
-Heka reads input using [Logstreamer](http://hekad.readthedocs.org/en/v0.10.0/config/inputs/logstreamer.html) from the file saved by `audit-go` and uses a custom lua decoder ([SandBoxed](http://hekad.readthedocs.org/en/v0.10.0/config/decoders/sandbox.html) decoder in Heka) defined in `audit_decoder.lua` which parses the audit messages and covert them to Heka Messages.
+Heka reads input using [Logstreamer](http://hekad.readthedocs.org/en/v0.10.0/config/inputs/logstreamer.html) from the file saved by `audit-go` and uses a custom lua decoder ([SandBoxed](http://hekad.readthedocs.org/en/v0.10.0/config/decoders/sandbox.html) decoder in Heka) defined in `audit_decoder.lua` which parses the audit messages and convert them to Heka Messages.

 The messages are then converted to JSON format using [ESJsonEncoder](http://hekad.readthedocs.org/en/v0.10.0/config/encoders/esjson.html) of Heka.